 Sometimes, there may not be signs of spinal cord injury.
-But patient may have injured spinal cord and not considering protection of the spine is fraught with risk of injury to spinal cord during handling of patient in extrication, transport and shifting.
-Therefore, it becomes important to protect spine in all cases.
+But the patient may have injured spinal cord and not considering protection of the spine is fraught with risk of injury to spinal cord during handling of the patient in extrication, transport, and shifting.
+Therefore, it becomes important to protect the spine in all cases.

 Following are gross region wise affection of spinal cord injury.
 The severity of loss of function is dictated by the severity of injury.
 As a rule higher level of injury affects more functions than lower.

 Depending upon the level of injury, the functions affected are the motor and sensory functions of all the four limbs, abdominal and trunk muscles, visceral muscles [loss of bladder and bowel functions], respiratory muscles and neck muscles.

 Upper cervical muscles are more severe and require ventilator support.